H.U.G. Help Uplift Goodness

 (Scroll down to skip the small talk and order your shirt, today!)

 Hello, my name is Meochia Nochi Thompson and I believe everyone needs a HUG!
-If you love to hug, too, I know you understand the importance the human touch.
-Hugs help us to live longer, happier and healthier lives.
+If you love to hug, too, I know you understand the importance of the human touch.
+Hugs help us live longer, happier, and healthier lives.
 They benefit everyone.
 Science proves it.
-HUGS cross color, gender and race lines, social-economic lines, injustices and lifelines.
+HUGS cross color, gender and race lines, social-economic lines, injustices, and lifelines.
 They are much needed and much appreciated.
-They help us to feel better about ourselves and others.
-I've been going around the world hugging for over four years and I'd love for you to join in my quest to spread love through hugs.
-Just buy a t-shirt, watch the tutorial to give you some tips on hugging the public and share your hug story.
-The greatest commandment is to love and each time you open your arms to a stranger, you are doing just that.
-I've had a life of disfunction, sexual abuse and molestation but I refuse to let that hinder me from loving others and spreading messages of forgiveness, redemption and triumph over life's battles.
-If you've been hurt and are scared to trust, please consider opening your arms in victory and letting love win.
-You will rise again and you are much bigger and better than your past.
-I call this HUG THERAPY and trust me, it can be helpful but it all starts with an open heart.
-May God bless you on your journey!
+They help us feel better about ourselves and others.
+I've been going around the world hugging for over a decade and I'd love for you to join in my quest to spread love through hugs.

 This Is What Love Looks Like